Welcome to the Institute of Agricultural Secretaries & Administrators (IAgSA)

 Elin Jones - Representative for Wales & Conference 2018

 Having a diverse background within farming, Elin has been a member of IAgSA for a number of years, attending annual meetings and conferences around the UK, gaining knowledge, confidence and inspiration from other members.
 Living in Wales, Elin feels strongly about promoting her country and profession in farm business accounting and administration.
 Elin values the fact that IAgSA understands the highly specialist field in which members operate - and how the Council encourages best practice by providing adequate information on all levels.
 Elin is also involved, on behalf of the Council, with the organisation of Regional Training Days held in two different locations within the UK.

-Cathy Meredith MBE - Training & Educational and College Liaison Representative
+Cathy Meredith MBE - Education & Training, College Liaison and Business Development Representative

 Cathy has responsibility for the development and delivery of our training programme.
 After gaining her NCFS at Rodbaston College in 1969, Cathy worked as a self-employed farm secretary in Herefordshire.
 In 1983 she became a Lantra trainer, working across the country, delivering training to farming families and businesses.
 This led to further work co-ordinating and facilitating rural projects in the West Midlands.
 Since 2005, Cathy's core work has been as the co-ordinator for Herefordshire Rural Hub, which provides support and a sign posting service to over 1500 rural and farming businesses in the county.
 This is complemented by the delivery of training and information events to farmers and farming groups.

 Emma lives near the Hampshire/Wiltshire border and her role is to liaise between the Council and our branches.
 After being made redundant from a part-time bookkeeping role for Farms and Estates, Emma decided to become a self-employed farm secretary and has been in the role for more than 10 years.